-To truly motivate your team, it’s essential that you first understand the different types of motivators that are available to you, and how you can utilise employee engagement initiatives to create a motivated workforce.
+To truly motivate your team, it’s essential that you first understand the different types of motivators that are available to you and how you can utilise employee engagement initiatives to create a motivated workforce.

+So, what is employee engagement?
 Defining employee engagement is a somewhat elusive exercise, especially when you consider the goals of different industries.
 With employee engagement theory a readily available online resource, the vast range of ideas, opinions and definitions highlight a more fluid concept dependant on your company’s particular needs.

 Put simply, motivation refers to the drive that an individual feels to act in a specific way to achieve a goal.
 This drive is realised through two different forms of motivation – intrinsic motivation and extrinsic motivation.

-Utilising motivators, such as the fear of an angry manager, will only be effective in the short-term, before it begins to damage motivation and morale levels.
-Whereas, introducing motivators, such as bonuses and pay-rises, alongside initiatives that support intrinsic motivators, will help you to establish increased motivation levels.
+Utilising motivators, such as the fear of an angry manager, will only be effective in the short term before it begins to damage motivation and morale levels.
+This is where the difference between employee engagement vs motivation can be seen clearly.
+Fear of job loss or retribution will undoubtedly motivate employees to perform, but it will also have a seriously negative effect on employee engagement and retention.
+Whereas introducing motivators, such as bonuses and pay-rises, alongside initiatives that support intrinsic motivators, will help you establish increased motivation levels.

-This type of engagement is achieved by creating an environment that provides support and improves your employees’ work lives, both physically and mentally, in a genuine a thought-out process.
+This type of work engagement is achieved by creating an environment that provides support and improves your employees’ work lives, both physically and mentally, in a genuinely thought-out process.

 How to use employee engagement to increase motivation levels